9 Types of Corporate Videos Businesses Need in 2026

 - Building trust with new prospects

-- Converting visitors on landing pages
+- Converting bottom-of-funnel visitors on landing pages

-- B2B sales enablement
+- B2B sales enablement and pitch decks

 8. Recruitment Videos